DecisionsDev/odm-docker-kubernetes/azure/README.md

 | mycompany-odm-decisionserverconsole | LoadBalancer |   10.0.224.220  |  xx.xx.xxx.xxx   |      9443:30874/TCP |   9s |
 | mycompany-odm-decisionserverconsole-notif | ClusterIP | 10.0.103.221 |  \<none\> | 1883/TCP |        9s |

-  You can then open a browser on https://xx.xx.xxx.xxx:9443 to access Decision Server console, Decision Server Runtime, and Decision Runner and on https://xx.xx.xxx.xxx:9453 to access Decision Center.
+  You can then open a browser on https://xx.xx.xxx.xxx:9443 to access Decision Server console, Decision Server Runtime, and Decision Runner, and on https://xx.xx.xxx.xxx:9453 to access Decision Center.

 ## Access the ODM services through Ingress

 This section explains how to expose the ODM services to Internet connectivity with Ingress.
-For reference, see the Microsoft Azure documentation https://docs.microsoft.com/fr-fr/azure/aks/ingress-own-tls.
+For reference, see the Microsoft Azure documentation https://docs.microsoft.com/en-US/azure/aks/ingress-own-tls.

 ### Create an Ingress controller
 #### a.
 Create a namespace for your Ingress resources